Get to know our Senior Leadership

 On Campus, Maya is a Bonner Scholar, and completes 10 hours of community service a week as a site leader for America Counts and a Ninde tutor.
 She is also the student liaison between community service and athletics, and competes on the Oberlin Track and Field team.

-Noah Gabriel is the Head of Financials and Associate Head of Quantitative Analysis for the Oberlin Investment Club.
+Noah Gabriel is the Vice President of Quantitative Analysis and Co-Head of Portfolio Analytics for the Oberlin Investment Club.
 He is a second year pursuing degrees in Economics and History.

 During the summer of 2017, Noah interned with ALA Planning and Caramondani Bros. in Nicosia, Cyprus, helping to write and edit environmental impact assessments.
 Additionally, he worked for Phoebe Koundouri, Greece’s top environmental economist, and wrote a briefing on ecosystem valuation methodology.
 Noah has a passion for technical analysis, and enjoys reading in depth about stock and forex charting indicators and strategies.